Motivational Quotes for Sales Team to Achieve Targets

 Content and Process Theories of Motivation

-In contrast, process theories refer to the frameworks that are designed to explain how factors work behind people’s or employees’ motivation for continuous performance in the workplace.
+In contrast, process theories are frameworks that explain how factors underlie individuals’ or employees’ motivation to sustain workplace performance.

 Types of Motivation Theories